techpines/express.io/examples/README.md

 __This is a copy-paste example.__ [(get the code)](https://github.com/techpines/express.io/tree/master/examples/http-io)

-This is the canonical express.io example.
-It does nothing, except set up an HTTP server and an IO server together.
+This is the canonical __express.io__ example.
+It does nothing, except set up an HTTP server and an IO server together on the same port.

 When you run this example, the server should start.